 The second part...

-Is the interesting part...
+That is the interesting part...

 Four acoustic songs which start with the immortal, the first and only single released from the album, which beyond its non-stop broadcast on MTV was played for hours on various radio stations, "Patience".
 This song is so awesome that its cover version performed by Chris Cornell was only released in 2020, a few years after his death.
-This song gives a taste of what Guns' is becoming on the double album "Use Your Illusion I & II".
+This song gives a taste of what Guns' are becoming on the double album "Use Your Illusion I & II".

 The next song is "Used to Love Her", Izzy said it was written about an annoying song he heard on the radio about a guy crying over a girl and Slash said it was a song about Axl's dog.
 It is not known what is true but this slightly creepy country song shows the non-existence barriers of the band.

 The next song "You're Crazy" appeared in Appetite' in its electric version, here it gets its different version, or maybe the original one, completely abstracted from the distortions and bringing a much slower pace that makes us think what the other songs in Appetite' in their original version would have sounded like.